munificent/craftinginterpreters/book/parsing-expressions.md

 ### Synchronizing a recursive descent parser

-With recursive descent, the parser's state -- which rules it is in the middle of recognizing -- is in is not stored explicitly in fields.
+With recursive descent, the parser's state -- which rules it is in the middle of recognizing -- is not stored explicitly in fields.
 Instead, we use Java's own callstack to track what the parser is doing.
 Each rule in the process of being parsed is a callframe on the stack.
 In order to reset that state, we need to clear out those callframes.

 The natural way to do that in Java is exceptions.
 When we want to synchronize, we *throw* that ParseError object.
 Higher up in the method for the grammar rule we are synchronizing to, we'll catch it.
-All of the nested productions referenced by that rule disappear in a puff of smoke and we're right where we need to be.

 Since we are synchronizing on statement boundaries, we'll catch the exception there.
 After the exception is caught, the parser is in the right state.
 All that's left is to synchronize the tokens.

 We want to discard tokens until we're right at the beginning of the next statement.
 That boundary is pretty easy to spot -- it's one of the main reasons